-When Johan Frisk went to school, he was teased about his surname.
-Now he wants to spare his children the same experience and change to his maternal grandmother's maternal grandmother's maiden name – Grip.
+Johan Frisk wants to change his surname, to his maternal grandmother's maternal grandmother's maiden name – Grip.
 Johan's maternal grandmother's maternal grandmother got married in 1881 and her parents were also called Grip.
 In Johan's case, the conditions for taking the surname Grip have been met.

-Johanna Svensson thinks she has a very common surname and decides to change to her paternal grandmother's mother's maiden name, Sköld.
+Johanna Svensson decides to change to her paternal grandmother's mother's maiden name, Sköld.
 Johanna's paternal grandmother's mother got married in 1895 and her parents were also called Sköld.
 In Johanna's case, the conditions for taking the surname Sköld have also been met.
 Johanna is married, but her husband has not changed surname previously.
 Therefore, when Johanna gets her application approved by PRV, her husband can take the new surname without paying a fee by applying to the Swedish Tax Agency.

 Your partner can have the right pass on the family name

 If your husband or wife is included in the application to PRV, he/she also has the right to pass on the old family name, even if the marriage ends.
 That right does not apply if he/she changes to the name through the Swedish Tax Agency.